-A speed-trim potentiometer can be added to the Load Sharing Module to permit remote adjustment of the load or frequency of the generator.
+A 10 k Ω , 10-turn speed-trim potentiometer can be added to the Load Sharing Module to permit remote adjustment of the load or frequency of the generator.
 The speed trim is normally used for manual synchronization of a generator set with an existing bus or to change the load demand when in droop mode.
+If no speed trim is needed, add a 10 k Ω resistor between terminals 26 and 28.